sungik-choi/polaris-react/polaris-stylelint/README.md

 ## Purpose

 This stylelint plugin will warn devs when they are declaring a CSS property without a valid polaris token.
-Hopefully, this will reduce the amount of custom code that get's written when there should be a polaris token value in it's place instead.
+Hopefully, this will reduce the amount of custom code that get's written when there should be a polaris token value in its place instead.

 ## Example